Image Captions are Natural Prompts for Text-to-Image Models: Synthesis with Grounded Prompts

-\item \textbf{Prompt set construction.} While generated image caption possesses vivid details of each original image, synthesizing images with such captions may be not ideal training samples.
+\item \textbf{Prompt set construction.} While generated image captions possess vivid details of each original image, synthesizing images with such captions may not be ideal training samples.
 Firstly, the text-to-image model is not able to distinguish the foreground and background objects in a caption.
 Thus, the discriminative class information may be suppressed by the other background concepts.
-Secondly, image captioning may lose fine-grained class information, and lead to core-grained image synthesis.
+Secondly, image captioning may lose fine-grained class information, and lead to coarse-grained image synthesis.
 For example, images of ``tench'' and ``goldfish'' could be both captioned as ``fish'' and thus general ``fish'' are synthesized.
-To alleviate these problems, we prefix the class name to the caption as ``\texttt{A photo of \{class name\}, \{image caption\}}'' for prompt set construction, so that the discriminative fine-grained class information and diverse background components are integrated into the prompts, bringing informative synthetic training images.
+To alleviate these problems, we prefix the class name to the caption as ``\texttt{A photo of \{class\}, \{image caption\}}'' for prompt set construction, so that the discriminative fine-grained class information and diverse background components are integrated into the prompts, bringing informative synthetic images.

 \item \textbf{Synthetic dataset generation.} After prefixing class names to captions, we can get the diverse prompt set belonging to fine-grained class.
 Then, the constructed prompt set is fed into T2I models for generating the synthetic dataset $\mathcal{S}$.
 For each prompt, one image is accordingly generated, and the final synthetic dataset $\mathcal{S}$ has the same sample size as $\mathcal{T}$.
-The synthetic set can be easily enlarged by combining each prompt with multiple random noises when prompting T2I models. \end{itemize}
+The synthetic set can be easily enlarged by combining each prompt with multiple random noises $\mathbf{z}$ when prompting T2I models. \end{itemize}